jungyeul/sjmorph/README.md

 [new, September 2020] We present Korean NER based on the SJMorph model (to be announced).

 [July 2020] Using sjmorph_v3.model, we obtain 99.88% f1 score for token segmentation and 94.77% accuracy for POS tagging for Sejong tag sets.
 We also fixed encoding problems in macOS.
-For the newest model, please contact jungyeul (dot) park (at) gmail (dot) com.
+For the newest model of sjmorph.model, please contact jungyeul (dot) park (at) gmail (dot) com.